scssandanayake/Stat-for-DS-course-work/README.md

 1. Clone this repository to your local machine.
 2. Install the required dependencies using the following command: pip install -r requirements.txt <BR>(I have uploded the requirement.txt file already therefore you don't need to manully install each just run this code)

-And now you will be able to successfully run the code
+And now you will be able to successfully run the code.